franknoirot/franknoirot.github.io/_portfolio/d3js-colorpicker.md

 ----

-This is because HSL best represented as a bicone, which is two cones attached at the bottom.
+This is because the HSL color space is [best represented as a __bicone__](https://en.wikipedia.org/wiki/HSL_and_HSV), which is essentially two cones attached at the bottom.
 Hue is measured in degrees about the circle of the cones, Saturation by the distance from the circle's center, and Lightness is actually that vertical dimension along the bicone.
 This space lets us move between any color values without discontinuities, it is _compact_.

 ----